Dirac1235/online_store/README.md

 I welcome contributions!
 Please fork the repository and create a pull request with your changes.

 ## Acknowledgements
-We would like to extend my gratitude to ALX for their invaluable support and resources that have greatly contributed to the development of this project.
+I would like to extend my gratitude to ALX for their invaluable support and resources that have greatly contributed to the development of this project.

 **Example:**